meilisearch/engine-team/README.md

 - [**Devspector**](https://github.com/meilisearch/devspector): website using Meilisearch to search into the specification repository, on the [`develop` branch](https://github.com/meilisearch/specifications/tree/develop).
 Visit [this website](https://specs.meilisearch.dev/).
 - [**Mainspector**](https://github.com/meilisearch/devspector): same as Devspector but on the [`main` branch](https://github.com/meilisearch/specifications).
 Visit [this website](https://specs.meilisearch.com/).
-- [Madness](https://github.com/meilisearch/madness): library for mDNS service discovery and advertisement.
+- [**Madness**](https://github.com/meilisearch/madness): library for mDNS service discovery and advertisement.
 Not used by Meilisearch currently.
+- [**ansible-vm-benchmarks**](https://github.com/meilisearch/ansible-vm-benchmarks): an Ansible Playbook to index datasets on several typology of Instance on a specific Meilisearch version/commit

 Archived repositories: